little-fish/gcUnicorn/README.md

 Author of the application is not responsible for any damage caused by using it.

+## Modules
+The application contains two modules:

+* __core__ - Core functionality.
+* __webapp__ - Web application.
+UI has been created with simplicity and perfect readability in mind so it works on your desktop and mobile devices with no issues.
+* __android__ - Android application.
+It allows you to the the very same operations like _webapp_ module.

 ## Screenshots
 ### Web application
 ![Login page](https://goo.gl/ZKYxwF) ![Search page](https://goo.gl/6nx6C5) ![Queue page](https://goo.gl/Kf31cL)